MarshHawk/automation-framework/README.md

   * VS Code is free, while professional editions of IDEs can get a bit pricey.
   * My experience with VS Code has led me to the opinion that it is the best development experience available outside of Visual Studio Enterprise for .Net.
 I even use VS Code for Java.
   * VS Code offers the familiar themes (Darcula, etc...), compilation warnings, lots of plugins, and debugging.
+  * PyCharm probably also has a lot of great features

 ### Resources:
 [Selenium 3 docs](https://seleniumhq.github.io/selenium/docs/api/py/index.html)